Roger A. Pryor: Career

+Virginia's 4th congressional district died.
+Pryor won the special election to fill the vacancy on 27 October.
+He served until 3 March 1861.

+During his term in the House, Pryor became a particular enemy of Republican Representative Thaddeus Stevens, an abolitionist from Pennsylvania.
+He also quarreled with other anti-slavery Republicans.

-During his term, Pryor got into a fierce argument with John F. Potter, a representative from Wisconsin, and challenged him to a duel.
-Having the choice of weapons according to duel protocol, Potter chose bowie knives.
-Pryor backed out, saying that the knife was not a "civilized weapon."
+Pryor got into a fierce argument with Representative John F. Potter from Wisconsin, and challenged him to a duel.
+Having the choice of weapons according to duel protocol, Potter chose Bowie knives.
+Pryor backed out, saying that the knife was not a "civilized weapon".
 The incident was widely publicized in the Northern press, which portrayed Pryor's refusal to duel as a coup for the North — and as a cowardly humiliation of a Southern "fire eater".

-During an anti-slavery speech by Illinois Republican (and cousin) Owen Lovejoy on the floor of the U.S. House of Representatives on April 5, 1860, Lovejoy condemned the Democrats for their racist views and support of slavery.
-As Lovejoy gave his speech, Pryor and several other Democrats in the audience, grew irate and incensed over Lovejoy's remarks and threatened him with physical harm, with several Republicans rushing to Lovejoy's defense.
+On 5 Apil 1860, during a ferociously anti-slavery speech by Illinois Republican Owen Lovejoy, Pryor and some other Democrats became enraged and threatened him with canes and pistols; several Republicans rushed to Lovejoy's defense.

 American Civil War

 In early 1861, Pryor agitated for immediate secession in Virginia, but the state convention did not act.
 He went to Charleston in April, to urge an immediate attack on Fort Sumter.
 (Pryor asserted this would cause Virginia to secede.)
 On April 12, he and Sara accompanied the last Confederate party to the fort before the bombardment (but stayed in the boat).
 Afterward, while waiting at Fort Johnson, he was offered the opportunity to fire the first shot.
 But he declined, saying, "I could not fire the first gun of the war."
-Pryor almost became the first casualty of the Civil War - while visiting Fort Sumter as an emissary, he assumed a bottle of potassium iodide in the hospital was medicinal whiskey and drank it; his mistake was realized in time for Union doctors to pump his stomach and save his life.
+Pryor almost became the first casualty of the Civil War - while visiting Fort Sumter as an emissary, he mistook a bottle of potassium iodide in the hospital for medicinal whiskey and drank it; his mistake was realized in time for Union doctors to pump his stomach and save his life.

-In 1861, Pryor was re-elected to his Congressional seat, but, Virginia declaring secession meant he never took his seat.
-(In this period, several states including Virginia elected U.S. Representatives in the early part of odd years.
-In that period, Congress generally met late in the year.)
+At this time, Virginia held congressional elections in May of odd years, so Pryor had not been a candidate for re-election when Virginia declared secession.
+The 1861 elections were held anyway, and Pryor was re-elected, but of course did not serve.
 He served in the provisional Confederate Congress in 1861, and also in the first regular Congress (1862) under the Confederate Constitution.